Repository open access offers a pathway to making research open without open access publishing fees.

 Graduate Research Theses

-PhD, Doctorate and Masters Research candidatesare required to submit a digital copy of their thesis to Minerva Access via the Thesis Examination System (TES).
+PhD, Doctorate, and Masters Research candidates must submit a copy of their thesis to Minerva Access via the Thesis Examination System (TES).
 Guidance is available on the "My thesis in the Library" webpage.

 -